Liz Foster - Birth Doula & Placenta Encapsulator

 - DURING LABOR & DELIVERY:

 Moving through the waves of intensity (contractions) can take a huge toll on your mental health.
-Without the proper support, it is easy to allow negative thoughts to steep inside your mind of what you just went through: "How long is this going to last?", "How do women do this?", "I don't think I can handle another hour like this", "Why would anyone want to do this unmedicated?", "I feel like I'm going to break", "Why don't men have to do this?", etc. You get my drift.
+Without the proper support, it is easy to allow negative thoughts to steep inside your mind of what you just went through: "How long is this going to last?", "How do women do this?", "I don't think I can handle another hour like this", "Why would anyone want to do this labor thing more than ONCE?", "I feel like I'm going to break", "Why don't men have to do this?", etc. You get my drift.

 During these moments, and there are many, you need someone to help walk you through to the next moment, someone to coach you through the wave and out of it.
 A doula like myself is equipped to do that for you by: